Croatia Energy Information

-The target of the National Renewable Energy Action Plan (NREAP, 2013) for a share of 20% of renewables in the final energy consumption in 2020 has already been reached (28% in 2018, including 48% for power, 36.5% for heating and cooling, and 3.9% for transport).
+The target of the National Renewable Energy Action Plan (NREAP, 2013) for a share of 20% of renewables in the final energy consumption in 2020 was largely exceeded (31% in 2020, including 54% for power, 37% for heating and cooling, and 6.6% for transport).

 Interactive Chart Croatia Share of Renewables in Electricity Production (incl hydro)